akkamo/akkamo/README.md

 ## Known issues
 - Each *Akkamo* application must specify the class `eu.akkamo.Main` as its main class, unfortunately at this moment is has to be done manually in each project, as the *Akkamo* sbt module is unable to do so.
-To specify the main class manually, set the following key in your project configuration:
+To specify the main class manually, set the following alias in your project configuration:

   ```scala
   mainClass in Compile := Some("eu.akkamo.Main")